JoshZepedaUMNStudent/Clock/README.md

-This clock was made with only Javascript.
+This clock was made with HTML, CSS and plain Javascript.
 The hour hand is not rendering.